finanalyst/RF-Draft/articles-of-association.md

 **Article 21.** <span class="para" id="8f77441"></span>Determination of Executive Board members

-<span class="para" id="887bd26"></span>The Candidates upto the number of members of the Executive Board with the most votes shall be declared members of the Executive Board from the following 21st April.
+<span class="para" id="59b83b2"></span>The Candidates up to the number of members of the Executive Board with the most votes shall be declared members of the Executive Board from the following 21st April.

 <span class="para" id="093741a"></span>In the event that more Candidates have the top positions than there are Executive Board members specified in the Regulations because two or more Candidates have the same number of votes, then one or more Candidates shall be drawn at random from the group of Candidates sharing the same number of votes until the number of Executive Board members as specified in the Regulations is chosen.